nnehome/nnehome.github.io/_sources/code_2/code_2.rst.txt

 .. code-block:: console

-    >> monte_carlo_data		% simulate a AR1 times series and save it in data.mat
+    >> monte_carlo_data		% simulate an AR1 times series and save it in data.mat
     >> nne_gen			% generate the training examples for NNE and save them in nne_training.mat
     >> nne_train		% train a neural net and apply it to data.mat